da1la/Thinkpad-A285-Hackintosh/README.md

 After installing macOS, it's recommended to adjust certain settings for optimal performance:

 - **iGPU Memory**: Increase the iGPU memory allocation in your BIOS settings to at least 1GB.
-For better performance with demanding applications, consider setting it to 2GB.
 - **YogaSMC app**: Get more control over your system, Fan Control, Backlight,

 </details>